 Hybrid over native

-This simply means that hybrid application development is a faster, simpler and highly cost-effective way to develop smart phone applications.
+So, you need to just develop the application once and apply it on any platform you like using these cross-platform app building facilities.
+This simply means that hybrid application development is a faster, simpler and highly cost-effective way to develop smartphone applications.